Learn how to give yourself a clay mask and which clay masks to use for the best results for your individual needs.

-Betonite Clay Powder
+Bentonite Clay Powder

-Considered one of the finest of all clays, Betonite clay powder is also known as Montmorillonite.
+Considered one of the finest of all clays, Bentonite clay powder is also known as Montmorillonite.
 Suitable for all skin types, it refreshes and cleanses.
 You'll find it's also used for making poultices and mud packs and is often included in skincare recipes and baths.

 French Green Clay Powder